pydantic/pydantic/docs/blog/pydantic-v2.md

 The motivation for building pydantic-core in Rust is as follows:

 1. **Performance**, see [below](#performance)
-2. **Recursion and code separation** - with no stack and little or no overhead for extra function calls, Rust allows pydantic-core to be implemented as a tree of small validators which call each other, without harming performance
+2. **Recursion and code separation** - with no stack and little-to-no overhead for extra function calls, Rust allows pydantic-core to be implemented as a tree of small validators which call each other, making code easier to understand and extend without harming performance
-3. **Safety and complexity** - pydantic-core is a fairly complex piece of code which has to draw distinctions between many different errors, Rust is great in situations like this, it should minimise bugs (:fingers_crossed:) and allow the codebase to be extended for a long time to come
+4. **Safety and complexity** - pydantic-core is a fairly complex piece of code which has to draw distinctions between many different errors, Rust is great in situations like this, it should minimise bugs (:fingers_crossed:) and allow the codebase to be extended for a long time to come